-TESERO, Italy (AP) — Johannes Hoesflot Klaebo blazed to his second consecutive victory at the Milan Cortina Games in the cross-country sprint Tuesday to win his seventh Olympic gold medal and close in on the Winter Olympics record.
+TESERO, Italy (AP) — Johannes Hoesflot Klaebo blazed to his second consecutive victory at the Milan Cortina Games in the cross-country sprint Tuesday and his seventh gold medal closed in on the Winter Olympics record.

-The 29-year-old Norwegian star separated from the field with a punishing late uphill run to finish in 3 minutes, 39.8 seconds, easing off in the home stretch to leave Ben Ogden of the United States 0.8 seconds behind.
+The Norwegian star separated from the field with a punishing late uphill run.
+He eased off in the home stretch, waving to supporters, and allowed Ben Ogden of the United States to finish 0.8 seconds behind for the silver.
 Another Norwegian, Oskar Opstad Vike, placed third, 6.8 seconds behind the leader.

 Click to Gallery